aallam/openai-kotlin/guides/GettingStarted.md

 ## Moderations

-Given a input text, outputs if the model classifies it as violating OpenAI's content policy.
+Given an input text, outputs if the model classifies it as violating OpenAI's content policy.

 ### Create moderation

-Given a input text, outputs if the model classifies it as violating OpenAI's content policy.
+Classifies if text violates OpenAI's Content Policy

 ````kotlin
 val moderation = openAI.moderations(